Minocqua Chain Walleye

 A cooperative rehabilitation project that seeks to restore healthy, self-sustaining walleye populations.

 Fisheries biologists use netting and electrofishing surveys to monitor fish populations.
-Adult Walleye surveys are performed during the spring of the year, when the fish are spawning.
+Adult walleye surveys are performed during the spring of the year when the fish are spawning.
 We mark the adult fish with fin clips and use the data to estimate the number of adult fish in each lake.
-Electrofishing surveys during the fall are used to measure recruitment, the number of young fish coming into the population.
-During the fall recruitment surveys, we look at the number of young-of-year Walleye (YOY, fish that were hatched last spring and have made it through their first summer) and age-1 Walleye (fish that have made it through 2 summers of life).
-Our catch of these small fish gives us a good index of how many young Walleye are coming up.
-Natural Walleye recruitment is often very hit-and miss, but one moderate to strong yearclass every few years is enough to sustain an adult population.
-If natural Walleye recruitment falls off, then biologists can stock fish from DNR hatcheries to maintain their numbers.
+Electrofishing surveys during the fall are used to measure recruitment and the number of young fish coming into the population.
+During the fall recruitment surveys, we look at the number of young-of-year walleye (meaning fish that were hatched last spring and have made it through their first summer) and age-1 walleye (fish that have made it through two summers of life).
+Our catch of these small fish gives us a good index of how many young walleye are coming up.
+Natural walleye recruitment is often very hit-and-miss, but one moderate to strong year class every few years is enough to sustain an adult population.
+If natural walleye recruitment falls off, then biologists can stock fish from DNR hatcheries to maintain their numbers.